 How can an EU operator be sure a FLEGT licence is genuine?
 Will Cameroon check to ensure that its FLEGT licences are genuine?
 Could a licence be counterfeit?

-It would be difficult to counterfeit a FLEGT licence, as a valid FLEGT licence can only be issued after the computerised forest information management system (Système informatique de gestion des informations forestières, or SIGIF II) operated by the Ministry of Forests and Wildlife (MINFOF) attests the legal compliance of the timber or timber products.
+It would be difficult to counterfeit a FLEGT licence, as a valid FLEGT licence can only be issued after the computerised forest information management system (Système informatique de gestion des informations forestières - SIGIF) operated by the Ministry of Forests and Wildlife (MINFOF) attests the legal compliance of the timber or timber products.
 Reconciliation with the SIGIF would allow authorities to assess the validity and authenticity of a FLEGT licence.

 Once an EU competent authority confirms it has received a FLEGT-licensed consignment, the SIGIF will automatically update the FLEGT licence’s record, ensuring that the same licence cannot be recorded again.